- Uber enters the trucking scene, buys startup Otto

 - AI acts as “copilot” to make truck drivers’ jobs easier and safer

 Uber recently purchased a small company called Otto, a startup that has been working on developing self-driving trucks.
-Otto was cofounded by Lior Ron and former Google employee Anthony Levandowski, who have been researching autonomous vehicles for many years now.
+Otto was co-founded by Lior Ron and former Google employee Anthony Levandowski, who has been researching autonomous vehicles for many years now.
 Levandowski has stated, “Our goal is to make trucks drive as humanly as possible, but with the reliability of machines.”

 “We want to get technology to the point where it’s safe to let the driver rest and sleep in his cabin and we can drive for him, exit to exit.”

 This mission is also driven by the desire to make the roads safer for drivers and trucking easier and safer for truck drivers.
 One of the leading causes of highway fatalities and injuries is drowsy driving.